First Conference on Scientific Organization of Labour

 The First Conference on Scientific Organization of Labour was held in Russia in January 1921 to bring together experts in different fields around the study of the problems of human work.

+Background

+The conference took place in the context of Soviet Russia rebuilding its economy after the war and revolution.
+The Bolshevik government was very interested in increasing labor productivity and production efficiency to serve the country's industrialization.

-Lenin had proposed a competition to produce a manual for the Scientific Organization of Labour following Platon Kerzhentsev publication of SOL.
-Kerzhentsev had outlined a three-fold approach:
+Lenin proposed a competition to produce a manual for the Scientific Organization of Labour following Platon Kerzhentsev's publication of "SOL" (Scientific Organization of Labour).
+Kerzhentsev outlined a three-fold approach: